-Lunalilo Home offers “respite” or short-term, temporary, in-residence care for elders who need a supervised and structured setting while families take a break from the daily routine of caregiving.
+Our largest program, Lunalilo Home offers “respite” or short-term, temporary, in-residence care for kūpuna who need a supervised and structured setting away from their families, such as when families are traveling.

 A Home Away from Home

 Respite residents enjoy the same privileges and benefits as long-term residential care residents, including:

 - Accommodations in a single, double or multi-person occupancy room

 - Bed and bath linens

 - Assistance with personal care (bathing, dressing, grooming, and ambulatory assistance)